 In May 2014, the Financial Accounting Standards Board ("FASB") issued a new standard related to revenue recognition.
 Under the new standard, revenue is recognized when a customer obtains control of promised goods or services and is recognized in an amount that reflects the consideration which the entity expects to receive in exchange for those goods or services.
 In addition, the standard requires disclosure of the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-The FASB has recently issued several amendments to the standard, including a clarification on identifying performance obligations.
 The guidance permits two methods of modification: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the cumulative catch-up transition method).
-We currently anticipate adopting the standard using the modified retrospective method rather than full retrospective method.
-The new standard will be effective for the Company beginning January 1, 2018, and adoption as of the original effective date of January 1, 2017 is permitted.
-We will adopt the new standard as of January 1, 2018.
+We will adopt the new standard as of January 1, 2018 using the modified retrospective method applied to those contracts which were not substantially completed as of January 1, 2018.
+The cumulative adjustment will decrease the Company's retained earnings by \$3,875 while increasing the Company's deferred revenues by the same amount.